hanishkvc/prgs-docs-spreadsheetkvc/README.md

 NValue also updates the cell calculation cache, so that a cell is not recalculated more than once irrespective of in which way the cell dependencies flow.

+cdata_update modified to allow long chain(s) of cells based calcs to be handled in a part by part basis over multiple steps/loops.

 ## Vasudhaiva Kutumbakam (the World is One Family)